 Mt Toolbrunup is the second highest peak in the Stirling Range National Park at 1052m and the most challenging one day walk.
 You should allow 3-4 hours to complete the hike and have a moderate degree of fitness and be prepared to scramble up some steep rocky sections.

-Despite the trail being shorter than Bluff Knowl, it’s made a lot harder by large sections of scree, boulder fields, and steep ascents.
+Despite the trail being shorter than Bluff Knoll, it’s made a lot harder by large sections of scree, boulder fields, and steep ascents.

 The trail leaves the car park at the end of Mount Toolbruinp Road and follows an old fire track through woodland, which becomes progressively steeper.
 You will pass through dense forest, gullies, and scree fields as you make your way to the saddle near the top of the south-west buttress.
 From here, it’s a short, steep scramble to the top.